evan-buss/download-server-client/README.md

   7. The server and client write and read, respectively, from their output and input streams.
-  8. The client keeps track of how many bytes it has read and stops when the number is equal to the size of the file.
+  8. The client keeps track of how many bytes it has read and stops when the number is equal to the file size received from the server.
      - This allows the client to be sure that it has read all data and has not lost any information over the network.